Claussen Simon Composition Prize

 Terms

-• By 15 March 2023, applicants should submit a concept sketch of an orchestral score in musical notation (min.
+- By 20 March 2025, applicants must submit a concept sketch of an orchestral score in musical notation (min.
 3 minutes) as well as a description in words of the work they intend to create as part of the composition prize.

-• In the initial preselection round, candidates will be chosen to take part in a reading session with the NDR Elbphilharmonie Orchestra and Alan Gilbert in autumn 2023.
-Upon request, the candidate must also be able to provide all the individual voices of the sketch submitted in the application before the reading session.
+- In the initial preselection round, candidates will be chosen to take part in a reading session with the NDR Elbphilharmonie Orchestra and Alan Gilbert in autumn 2025.
+Upon request, the candidate must be able to provide all the individual instrumental parts of the sketch submitted in the application before the reading session.

-• The work will be premiered in the Elbphilharmonie Grand Hall in February 2025 as part of the »Elbphilharmonie Visions« festival.
+- The submission deadline for the score and parts of the commissioned work is autumn 2026.
+The work will be premiered in the Elbphilharmonie Grand Hall in February 2027 as part of the »Elbphilharmonie Visions« festival.

-• The premiere rights for the work that is to be composed shall be held by the NDR Elbphilharmonie Orchestra, while all other rights remain with the composer.
+- The premiere rights for the work that is to be composed is held by the NDR Elbphilharmonie Orchestra, while all other rights remain with the composer.

 Maximum Orchestration